-There are many crews at the festival and each has a staff member.
+There are many crews at the festival and each has a staff member or “Chief”.
 The jobs vary, and require adults 18 years and older.
-The time required of a staff member is more than of a crew member.
-Crew members are required to work 10 hours during, before or after the festival.
-The staff member organizes the crew, schedules the crew and does the job that needs to be done without regard to hours.
+The time required of a Chief is more than of a crew member.
+Crew members work a total of 10 hours during, before or after the festival.
+The Chief organizes the crew, schedules the crew and does the job that needs to be done without regard to hours.
 A junior crew member is a child of parents that are volunteering and can range from 10 to 18 years.

 Performer Hospitality: This job takes place during the festival and involves helping the performers with their needs and providing security and privacy.
 The volunteer helps them with transportation, instruments, performance areas, geographic areas, motel assignments and product sales.
 Performers check in and return often to rest and pick up instruments.
 This is a public relations job representing the organization.

-The Festival Children’s Activity Area: This job takes place during the festival and involves working with children 12 and under.
+Children’s Activity Area: This job takes place during the festival, is adjacent to the Family Stage, and involves working with children 12 and under.
 There is Friday set-up, Saturday and then Sunday clean-up and pack-up.
 Many arts and crafts activities are done at tables.
 A volunteer should be 18 years and older.
 Background checks are done randomly.
 Parents of children are welcome and usually in attendance.
-An annual event is the Cat & the Fiddle parade which takes place on Saturday during the dinner hour.
 This is a public relations job representing the organization.

-Creature Comforts (In-house food service): This area is known as Creature Comforts and is a full working kitchen feeding around 350 people (crew and performers) for seven meals.
-Work begins on Tues. with set-up and ends on Monday for pack-up and clean-up.
+Creature Comforts (In-house food service): This area is known as Creature Comforts and is a full working kitchen feeding around 350 people (crew and performers) for five meals.
 A person would need to enjoy food prep, cooking, serving and clean-up.
 We also need people with plumbing and electrical skills as well.
 This is a public relations job representing the organization.

-The Festival Dance Program: This job involves hosting the dance bands, working with public address, cleaning the floor and hanging the drapes.
+Dance Building: This job involves hosting the dance bands, working with public address, cleaning the floor and hanging the drapes.
 In the event of rain this area becomes the concert location in the evening and this crew hosts the public in organizing the concert audience.
 This is a public relations job representing the organization.

 First Aid: The volunteer in this area must be a licensed EMT, Nurse or Doctor.
 Credentials are required.
 Set-up is on Thursday and crew is always on call for all kinds of bites, scratches, headaches, etc. When necessary the ambulance is called.

-Grounds: This job takes place beginning on Wednesday evening and continues through the weekend ending on Tuesday evening.
+Grounds: Shifts are available beginning on Wednesday evening through the weekend ending on Tuesday evening.
+You can work before, during, and/or after the festival.
 Some of the jobs include setting up canopies and aisles, moving chairs, tables and other festival equipment to proper areas.
-A strong back is important.
+A strong back is important for some of the jobs.
 This crew also monitors the restrooms with supplies and mops-up.
 A volunteer with a pick-up or utility trailer would be a good addition.

 Information Booth: This is a public relation job during the festival hours.
 As a representative of the organization you would help people find their way, take care of the lost and found, work with the grounds crew, answer the festival phone, sell coffee, and in general be supportive to the patrons.

-Instrument Raffle: This job takes place during the festival and is to take care of the fund raising instrument raffle and sell festival DVD’s.
+Instrument Raffle: This job is during the festival and takes care of the fund raising instrument raffle and sell festival DVDs.
 This is a public relations job representing the organization.

-Instrument Exchange: This job takes place during the festival and involves registering instruments from the general public to be sold to a new owner.
+Instrument Exchange: This job is during the festival and involves registering instruments from the general public to be sold to a new owner.
 It is a controlled area where the instruments are displayed and played.
 Sales benefit Old Songs and keep instruments in circulation.

-The Old Songs Sales Booth: This job entails selling performer product and Old Songs memorabilia.
-It starts Friday afternoon and ends on Sunday night.
+Old Songs Sales Booth: This job entails selling performer product and Old Songs memorabilia.
+It begins early Friday afternoon and ends on Sunday night.
 This is a public relations job representing the organization.

 Recycling: This job begins on Friday by putting out the recycle barrels around the grounds.
 Regular pick-ups follow and sorting into bags for the recycle center.
 We collect cans, glass bottles and cardboard which can be flattened.
 Most of the finishing up is done Sunday afternoon and evening to be sure all the recyclables are ready to go.